Ezra-Mallo/AirBnB_clone_v2/README2.md

 ## Environment
 This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)
-Environment variables will be your best friend for this project!

-* HBNB_ENV: running environment.
-It can be “dev” or “test” for the moment (“production” soon!)
-* HBNB_MYSQL_USER: the username of your MySQL
-* HBNB_MYSQL_PWD: the password of your MySQL
-* HBNB_MYSQL_HOST: the hostname of your MySQL
-* HBNB_MYSQL_DB: the database name of your MySQL
-* HBNB_TYPE_STORAGE: the type of storage used.
-It can be “file” (using FileStorage) or db (using DBStorage)

-This project covers fundamental concepts of higher level programming.
-A copy will be deployed on a server of the AirBnB Website(HBnB).

 ## Installation
 * Clone this repository: `git clone "https://github.com/Ezra-Mallo/AirBnB_clone_v1.git"`